twsouthwick/poshgit2/README.md

 Usage
 -----

-See `profile.example.ps1` as to how you can integrate the tab completion and/or git prompt into your own profile.
-Prompt formatting, among other things, can be customized using `$GitPromptSettings`, `$GitTabSettings`.
+This tool is intended to be incorporated as part of the PowerShell prompt.
+For example, add the following function to your `profile.ps1` file:

+	function prompt {
+		$dir = $pwd.Path.Replace("Microsoft.PowerShell.Core\FileSystem::", "");

+		Write-Host ("`n[$dir]") -nonewline -ForegroundColor DarkGreen
+		Write-GitStatus
+		Write-Host ""

+		return "$ "
+	}

 Installing via OneGet
 --------------------

 On Win10, OneGet includes a provider for PSGallery.
-You must add a new PS repository located at `https://www.myget.org/feed/Packages/tws-ps`
+You must add a new PS repository located at `https://ci.appveyor.com/nuget/poshgit2`

 ```
-    Register-PSRepository -Name tws-ps -SourceLocation https://www.myget.org/F/tws-ps/ -InstallationPolicy Trusted
+    Register-PSRepository -Name ci-poshgit2 -SourceLocation https://ci.appveyor.com/nuget/poshgit2 -InstallationPolicy Trusted
-	Find-Package posh-git2 -Source tws-ps | Install-Package -Scope CurrentUser -Force
+	Find-Package poshgit2 -Source ci-poshgit2 | Install-Package -Scope CurrentUser -Force
 ```

 The Prompt